RyuKwanKon/Golden_Time_Finding_The_Underprivileged/README.md

 [Objective]
 <br/><br/>
-To find the marginalized area within the golden time and propose the fact through a government agency or contest.
+To find the marginalized area within the golden time and propose the fact through a government agency or contest.<br/>
+Golden Time is directly related to human life, and in Korea, there is no data in specific regions for this fact, so I thought it was a meaningful topic.

 ---